Capstone-DayScape/dayscape-backend/API.md

 - `user_id`: The ID of the user's account to get trip data.

-Returns the json structure (blob) to be parsed/used.
-The `user_id` will be cross-referenced with _Auth0_ to check if the user's email has access to the trip.
+Returns the json structure to be parsed/used.
+The `user_id` will be cross-referenced with _Auth0_ to check if the user's _email_ has access to the trip.